 Game environments first

-This is approached with proper planning and testing first, keeping functional and technical designs in constant consideration.
-The priority lies initially to achieve the main, desired ambient look and feel for the game’s intended vision: the environment where all gameplay, navigation, and storytelling will take place must feel like “Yes, this is it!” to enable the functional layers to click in as intended prior to moving on to details, set dressing, and polishing.
+This is approached with proper planning and testing, keeping functional and technical designs in constant consideration and evaluation.
+Past Future Entertainment prioritizes to lock a main, desired ambient look and feel for and project’s intended vision: the environment where all gameplay, logic, navigation, and storytelling will take place must feel like: “Yes, this is it!” to fully enable the functional layers to click in and reach their full potential with implementation.

 Embracing opportunities